 Synonym: Clinoptilolite aka Clino (This is one of forty-eight varieties of natural occurring zeolite minerals)

 UNIQUE MINERAL FUNCTIONS

-CATION EXCHANGE is the liquid exchange function of the odor neutralization process of Sweet PDZ.
+- CATION EXCHANGE is the liquid exchange function of the odor neutralization process of zeolite.
 A sodium or potassium cation from the zeolite crystal hydrolyzes (goes into the liquid/urine/urates) and the ammonium is exchanged, becoming part of the crystal.